IBM-Cloud/docs/admin/index.md

 ###Managing your organization
 {: #orgmng}

 As an organization manager or account owner, you can manage your organizations.
-Management tasks include creating an organization, renaming an organization, creating a space, inviting users to a space, and deleting an existing organization.
+Management tasks include creating an organization, renaming an organization, creating a space, inviting users to a space, changing user roles, and deleting an existing organization.

 <ul>
 <li>Creating an organization